-- Submissions may be traditionally published, or provably FIRST self-published in English (print or e-book) within 18 months of the closing date, or not yet published.
-They must be in English.
+- Submissions may be traditionally or self-published, or first published in English (print or e-book) within 18 months of the closing date, or not yet published anywhere.
 Translations are welcome.

 - Entries may be submitted by authors, agents or publishers.

 - If you entered an unpublished novel previously, you are welcome to enter it again if the novel is now published/self-published, or if you have been rewriting or polishing and it is still unpublished.

-- The first 5000 words of each entry, double spaced, 12pt, plus a one page synopsis, single spaced 12pt, should be submitted AS ONE DOCUMENT via the SUBMISSIONS page in pdf, .doc or .docx file format.
+- The first 5000 words plus a one-page synopsis of each entry should be submitted as AS ONE DOCUMENT via the SUBMISSIONS page in pdf, .doc or .docx file format.